Now that you've selected your Instant Pot model, the very first thing every new Instant Pot owner

 perform a 15 minute Natural Pressure Release, this means you should let the Instant Pot sit for 15 minutes undisturbed after

-cooking finishes and Warming mode starts, then perform a QPR by opening the Sealing/Venting valve to manually release any
+cooking finishes and Warming mode starts, then perform a QPR (Normal Release) by opening the Sealing/Venting valve to

 Recipes that fill the pot with liquid, or contain thick or starchy food, usually specify a minimum NPR time of 15 minutes, and

-minute NPR time.
-Releasing pressure in a pot too soon that’s nearly full
+Releasing pressure in a pot too soon that’s nearly full or contains thick

-contains thick or starchy liquids could result in an eruption of the contents
+or starchy liquids could result in an eruption of the contents spurting out

 Become familiar with the terms Natural Pressure Release (NPR),